Public toilet: Shopping centres

 Customers often expect retail stores and shopping centres to offer public toilets.
 Customers rank complimentary toilets highly, and their availability influences shopping behaviour.
 By offering appropriate customer toilets, retail stores and shopping centres may enhance their profits and image; however, many retailers pay insufficient attention to their customer toilet facilities.
 Due to the potential of customer toilets to increase profits and improve store image, retailers could benefit from regarding toilets as a marketing investment rather than a property expense.
-Some business, like Starbucks, have officially opted to let anyone use their toilets, without having to purchase anything.
+Some businesses, like Starbucks, have officially opted to let anyone use their toilets, without having to purchase anything.
 This decision was made after a highly publicized instance of racial profiling.

 Schools

-Lack of adequate school toilets is a very serious problem in many developing countries, and contributes to many problems from poor child health to school drop out.
+Lack of adequate school toilets is a very serious problem in many developing countries, and contributes to many problems from poor child health to school dropouts.
 Many pit latrines are not adequately built for young children, which has resulted in the tragic consequence of children dying by falling inside the hole.
-Globally, about 620 million children do not have adequate toilets at school and around 900 million cannot wash their hands properly; and almost half of the schools do not provide soap.
+Globally, about 620 million children do not have adequate toilets at school, around 900 million cannot wash their hands properly, and almost half of schools do not provide soap.